Get in Touch with NAME

 Malta – A leading economy in the EU

 Also, and as a result of the thriving economy, the Real Estate market is also experiencing high and steady growth.
-With a double-digit growth in 2018 and reputed as the world fastest growing housing market this albeit small country with the heart of a giant can satisfy any investment appetite – including more traditional ones.
+With double-digit growth in 2018 and reputed as the worlds fastest-growing housing market this albeit small country with the heart of a giant can satisfy any investment appetite – including more traditional ones.

 And if that wasn’t enough, Malta achieved a GDP growth of a staggering 6.4% in 2017 and 6.2% in 2018.
-The International Monetary Fund has placed Malta as the second among all the countries in the world in regard to the largest economic growth forecast for 2019.
-Moreover, and according to the 2019 EU Commission Winter Forecast, this will be the fastest growing economy in Europe in 2019 and 2020 with a growth rate expected to be 3 times as much as the rest of the EU.
+The International Monetary Fund has placed Malta second among all the countries in the world regarding the largest economic growth forecast for 2019.
+Moreover, and according to the 2019 EU Commission Winter Forecast, this will be the fastest-growing economy in Europe in 2019 and 2020 with a growth rate expected to be 3 times as much as the rest of the EU.

 As said before – a small country with the heart of a giant.
 A big giant.

-Malta Individual Investor Programme – an investment with invaluable returns
+Malta Individual Investor Program (MIIP) – an investment with invaluable returns

-The Malta Citizenship by Investment Programme, technically known as the Malta Individual Investor Programme (IIP), aims to attract to its shore applicants from all over the world which are of the highest standard, not only willing to become citizens by investing in a country, but people that appreciate and understand what the Maltese flag and the Maltese Cross represents.
+The Malta Citizenship by Investment Program, technically known as the Malta Individual Investor Program (MIIP), which was open for applications until the 30th September 2020, aimed to attract to its shore applicants from all over the world which are of the highest standard, not only willing to become citizens by investing in a country but people that appreciate and understand what the Maltese flag and the Maltese Cross represents.

-The Malta Individual Investor Programme is regulated by the Maltese Citizenship Act and the Individual Investor Programme of the Republic of Malta Regulations, 2014.
-All successful applicants are granted with a Certificate of Naturalization in return for their contribution to the economic development of Malta, as provided in such regulations.
+The Malta Individual Investor Program (MIIP) is regulated by the Maltese Citizenship Act and the Individual Investor Program of the Republic of Malta Regulations, 2014.
+Applications are submitted to the Maltese Individual Investor Program Agency (MIIPA), and all successful applicants are granted with a Certificate of Naturalization in return for their contribution to the economic development of Malta, as provided in such regulations.

-This creates a clear win-win situation for both the country and the discerning eye of the applicant who not only can see the opportunity but also appreciates history and tradition.
-By becoming a Maltese Citizen by Investment, applicants receive a wealth of intangible benefits, such as
+Applying through of the Maltese Exceptional Investor Naturalization (MEIN) procedures creates a clear win-win situation for both the country and the discerning eye of the applicant who not only can see the opportunity but also appreciates history and tradition.
+By becoming a Maltese Citizen, applicants receive a wealth of intangible benefits, such as:

 - Freedom of movement within over 160 countries (EU, UK and US included) and right to live and work within the EU;